Tournia/tournia-site/README.md

 - To update the Vagrant virtual machine, you can run the command `vagrant reload --provision` This runs the bash script (Vagrant_bootstrap.sh) again.
 You can also destroy the virtual machine, and re-create it by: `vagrant destroy` and `vagrant up`

 ## Docker
-There is a Docker compose configuration available, although this needs to be tweaked.
+There is a Docker compose configuration available.
 Run
 ```bash
 $ docker-compose build
 $ docker-compose up